 A new version of the Civic’s sporty Si model debuts for 2022 with a 200-hp variant of the turbo 1.6 engine; the Si comes solely as a sedan with a 6-speed manual transmission.
 The high-performance Civic Type R model is slated to return to the lineup in the near future as well.

 WHAT IS IT?

-The Civic is Honda’s popular compact car.
-It was redesigned for 2016 in coupe and sedan form, and gained a 4-door hatchback body style for 2017.
-For 2021, the coupe body style is discontinued, and the sporty Si trim level goes on hiatus.
+The Civic is Honda’s mainstream compact car, and it’s been redesigned for 2022.
+Four-door sedan models launched first, with 4-door hatchback models following shortly thereafter.
+The 2-door coupe body style does not return; it was discontinued after the 2020 model year.
 Trim levels ascend through Honda’s traditional LX, Sport, EX, EX-L, Touring, and Sport Touring models, though not all are offered on both body styles.
-The base engine, offered only in sedans, is a 158-hp 2.0-liter 4-cylinder.
-The step-up engine choice, offered both in sedans and hatchbacks, is a 174-hp turbocharged 1.5-liter four (it is rated at 180 hp on the hatchback’s Sport and Sport Touring models).
+Powerplants carry over from the previous-generation Civic.
+The base engine is a 158-hp 2.0-liter 4-cylinder.
+The step-up choice, standard on EX models and above, is a 180-hp turbocharged 1.5-liter four.
+Sedans come solely with a continuously variable automatic transmission (CVT), but the hatchback offers a 6-speed manual transmission as an option to the CVT.
 Standard on most models is the Honda Sensing suite of safety features, which includes lane-departure warning, lane-keep assist, forward collision warning and mitigation, and adaptive cruise control.

 VALUE IN CLASS

 In a world moving toward crossover SUVs, the new Honda Civic feels more “car-like” than ever—and that’s a big part of its appeal.
 It’s a sensible daily commuter that manages to deliver an engaging, enthusiast-friendly driving personality, along with excellent all-around refinement.

 |BODY STYLES||4-Door Sedan, 4-Door Hatchback|